 I’ve been reading another brilliant book written by the very insightful, Seth Godin.
 I can’t get enough of this guy and his ideas on how we can work and create and live a life that’s meaningful.
 This one is titled, Linchpin: Are You Indispensible? and it was published in 2010.
 I wish I had read it a couple of years ago, but that’s water under the bridge.
-I’m reading it now and plan to report back about it once I have finished reading the entire book.

 “Art is a personal act of courage, something one human does that creates change in another.” p.
 70